AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

    * Make sure your current working directory is "forms-flow-ai/forms-flow-forms".
    * Rename the file [sample.env](./sample.env) to **.env**.
    * Modify the environment variables in the newly created **.env** file if needed.
 Environment variables are given in the table below,
-   * **NOTE : {your-ip-address} given inside the .env file should be changed to your host system IP address.
+   * **NOTE : `{your-ip-address}` given inside the .env file should be changed to your host system IP address.
 Please take special care to identify the correct IP address if your system has multiple network cards**

+> :information_source: Variables with trailing :triangular_flag_on_post: in below table should be updated in the redash.env file

 |Variable name | Meaning | Possible values | Default value |
 |--- | --- | --- | ---
 |`FORMIO_DB_USERNAME`|Mongo Root Username.
 Used on installation to create the database.Choose your own||`admin`